Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Take an item to a pawn shop to use as collateral.
 If you have something that’s worth a few hundred dollars, a pawn shop is likely to consider it for collateral.
 Examples of this include jewellery, newer smartphones and photography equipment.

 - Consider the loan amount the pawn shop offers you.
-You’ll get a loan for a percentage of your item’s value, which is generally between 25% and 60% of the resale value.
+You’ll get a loan for a percentage of your item’s value, which is generally between 20% and 60% of the resale value.
+So if you have a piece of jewellery worth $1,000, the pawn shop might offer you a loan for $200-$600.
 It’s a good idea to shop around when taking out a pawn loan, as some shops may offer you more for an article than others.